chuckcscccl/rustlr/README.md

 <p>

-**Version 0.3.95** adds the ability to generate Bump-allocated ASTS that allows nested pattern matching against recursive types.

 ### Major Features and the Versions that Introduced Them

+#### Version 0.3.95:

+Adds the ability to generate Bump-allocated ASTS that allows nested pattern matching against recursive types.

 #### Version 0.3.8: